Last Updated June, 2020

 First of all, let me mention that we have never stayed in hostels, tents or camping sites.
 We love to travel with comfort.
 And during this year we were staying in nice accommodation for only two of us.

 Second, our accommodation costs were really low because we volunteered and couchsurfed a lot.
-Take a look at this article to find out about some of our housing options during this year of full time travel.

 Staying with family and friends made its contribution as well.